Social Engineering: What is Pretexting ?

-Pretexting attacks are commonly used to gain both sensitive and non-sensitive information.
-Back in October, for instance, a group of scammers posed as representatives from modeling agencies and escort services, invented fake background stories and interview questions in order to have women, including teenage girls, send them nude pictures of themselves – which they later forwarded to pornographic businesses against large amounts of money.
+Attackers pretend to have some authority over you and then ask for both sensitive and non-sensitive information.
+Back in 2020, a group of scammers posed as representatives from modeling agencies and escort services.
+They invented fake background stories and interview questions to make women and teenage girls, send them nude pictures of themselves.
+Later, they sold those pictures to pornographic businesses for large amounts of money.

-If you receive an e-mail from someone saying that a maintenance worker will be swinging by, contact the sender’s company, not the sender.
+If you receive an email from someone saying that a maintenance worker will be swinging by, contact the sender’s company, not the sender.
 Give them a ring and verify that they are sending someone.
-If you’re home when they arrive, ask to speak to their supervisor, but don’t take their word for it, ask for the company’s corporate number and their supervisor’s name, so that you can call from your own personal phone.
-It may seem rude, but if they are a social engineer, your best defense is to punch holes into their fantasy world.
+If you are home when they arrive, ask to speak to their supervisor, don’t take their word for it.
+Ask for the company’s corporate number and their supervisor’s name, so that you can call from your own personal phone.
+It may seem rude, but if they are a social engineer, your best defense is to punch holes in their story.

 The same applies to websites advertising events and expos.
-Call the event center and ask about the event; go straight to the source.
-It should raise red flags in your head when you notice that only cash and PayPal are accepted.
+Call the event centre and ask about the event; go straight to the source.
+Beware of any website that only accepts cash or PayPal.

 In any event, your best measure of protection is to hit the source of the pretext.
 If the social engineer is using pretexting, their weakest point is the fact that their source doesn’t exist, it’s all fabricated.

 Common Techniques similar to Pretexting

 All social engineering attacks are pretty similar because they are all based on trust, just like pretexting.
 However, they all have their specificities.
 Sometimes, a phishing attack (for example) can be combined with a pretexting attack.